safesoftware/FMETraining/ServerAuthoring1Basics/Exercise6.md

 <br>**17) Adjust Master Workspace**
 <br>Now open the master workspace in FME Desktop.

-Open the wizard for the first FMEServerJobSubmitter transformer.
-This time set the Output Data Location parameter to *Temporary Folder*.
+Inspect the parameters for the second FMEServerJobSubmitter transformer and press the refesh button in the bottom-left of the dialog.

 Open the wizard for the second FMEServerJobSubmitter transformer.
 This time the Job Parameters dialog will include a parameter for the source dataset.